Cholesterol is associated with an increased risk of heart attack or stroke when it is present in our blood at high levels.

 But cholesterol also plays a positive role in our health.
 The molecule sits at the outer layer of our cells, known as the cell membrane, and contributes to important biological processes like cell communication.

-Their findings have identified where cholesterol is found in cell membranes, and why.
+Their findings have identified where cholesterol is found in synthetic cell membranes, and why.

-The team also identified molecular-scale interactions between cholesterol and other cell membrane components, which offer insight into how the islands form and, ultimately, their chemical and biological function.
-“The islands form spontaneously, which indicates that they are key to cell membrane development,” says Dr Kou.
+The team also identified molecular-scale interactions between cholesterol and the main membrane components, which offer insight into how the islands form in synthetic membranes.
+“The islands form spontaneously, which indicates that such processes are key to membrane development in biological cells,” says Dr Kou.

 “Cholesterol is important to our health, so it is vital that we understand its role in our body.
-Our findings will help us to better understand how cell membranes function and the biochemical machinery of life.”
+Our findings point towards a better understanding of how cell membranes function and the biochemical machinery of life.”

 Read the paper.